-In each instance where additional mitigation is required, the period for which it needs to be applied ends when you are back below the Seabird bycatch interaction rate (i.e. your rate is less than 0.05 birds per 1,000 hooks, calculated from the time you were notified by AFMA).
+In each instance where additional mitigation is required, the period for which it needs to be applied ends when AFMA has notified you in writing that your boat has achieved a seabird by-catch rate less than 0.05 birds per 1000 hooks and accordingly the measures now cease to apply.

+(i.e. your rate is less than 0.05 birds per 1,000 hooks).
 If you again exceed the Seabird bycatch interaction rate within the TAP season, all additional mitigation measures will reapply.